Timperley: Geography

-Timperley lies to the north east of Altrincham and is bounded by Fairywell Brook to the east, Hale Moss and Well Green to the south, Timperley Brook to the west and Baguley Brook to the north.
+Timperley lies to the north-east of Altrincham; it is bounded by Fairywell Brook to the east, Hale Moss and Well Green to the south, Timperley Brook to the west, and Baguley Brook to the north.

-It has borders with the areas of Altrincham to the South, Sale to the North and the City of Manchester suburb of Wythenshawe to the East.
+It has borders with the areas of Altrincham to the south, Sale to the north and the City of Manchester suburb of Wythenshawe to the east.